SharePoint Hub Sites: The Enterprise Architecture Guide for 2026

 Hub sites are the connective tissue of a well-architected SharePoint environment.
 They unify navigation, search, branding, and news across families of related sites without imposing rigid hierarchical structures.
 In 2026, hub sites remain the primary mechanism for organizing SharePoint Online at scale, and every enterprise with more than a handful of sites should be using them.

 This guide covers everything from hub site fundamentals to advanced multi-hub architectures drawn from our experience deploying hubs for organizations with 500 to 50,000 users.
+For additional depth on edge cases, compliance mapping, and scripting, pair this architecture guide with our SharePoint hub sites complete implementation guide.

 ---